-You can find your advisor’s name and contact information in Student Admin, in Student Center under My Academics.
+You can find your advisor’s name and contact information in Student Admin, by clicking “Academic Progress & Advising,” and then “Advisor.”

 How do I schedule an appointment with my advisor?

-- Some advisors prefer that students come to their office hours, some schedule appointments via e-mail, some use the Nexus system, and some use the AdvApp system.
+- Some schedule appointments via e-mail, while others use the Nexus system.